MeganNyhan/CI_PP5_SALT/README.md

 <img src="docs/accessibility/recipes-2.png"></details>

 ### Performance
-<p> To Validate the Performance of the site I used the lighthosue tool in the browser'git ps develpoments tools.</p>
+<p> To Validate the Performance of the site I used the lighthosue tool in the browser's develpoments tools.</p>

 <details><summary>Home</summary>
 <img src="docs/performance/home-page-performance.png"></details>